LITdevs/PowerShell-Tools/Stickerinator/README.md

 # Stickerinator

-The Stickerinator allows you to create Discord-compatible stickers from GIFs.
+The Stickerinator allows you to create Discord-compatible stickers from GIFs and animated WebPs.

-Discord's arbitrary limitations are very confusing and hard to remember, and tedious to resolve.
+Discord's arbitrary limitations are very confusing and hard to remember, as well as usually being tedious to resolve.

 Please note that quality is not currently considered a priority, as this tool is mainly used by Vukky to create meme stickers.